AntarikshRanjan/YungDrip/docs/harshit.md

 ## End of Day Update

-Date:
+Date:3/5/26

-What done today:
+What done today:completed the task till Cleanup project structure

-Issues:
+Issues:not as such

-Next plan:
+Next plan:gods plan